meganindya/java-beginner-programs/README.md

 # Java Programs (Beginner)
-Beginner level programs in Java
+A set of programs aimed at beginners.